0xPolygon/polygon-docs/docs/agglayer/agglayer-go.md

 ## Architecture

-The AggLayer Golang architecture supports interactions with multiple CDK chains for proof-verification.
+The Agglayer Golang architecture supports interactions with multiple CDK chains for proof-verification.
 It uses a PostgreSQL database for storage and interacts with both L1 and L2 chains through configured RPC nodes.

 The diagram below shows the full start-up, running, and shutdown sequence for the application and its components.